mprinc/mobx/docs/best/debugging-mobx.md

 # Using `trace` for debugging

-Trace is a small utility that helps to find out why your computed values, reactions or components are re-evaluating.
+<span class='definition'>Trace</span> is a small utility that helps to find out why your computed values, reactions or components are re-evaluating.

 It can be used by simply importing `import { trace } from "mobx"`, and then put it inside a reaction or computed value.
 It will print why it is re-evaluating the current derivation.